Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 #### Can you tell how the above code works?

-If you have studied this Python lesson from the very beginning and mastered the concepts and methods from Episode 1 up to here, you must be able to understand what the above code does.
-Play with the arguments that you are passing to the `kwic_analyze` function and look at the output.
-What does each argument do in the function?
+If you have studied this Python lesson from the very beginning and mastered the concepts and methods from Episode 1 up to this point, you should be able to understand what the above code does.

+Experiment with the arguments you are passing to the `kwic_analyze` function and observe the output.
+What does each argument do within the function?

 :::: solution
 ```
 import nltk
 ```
-This imports the Natural Language Toolkit (`NLTK`) library.
-NLTK is a popular Python package for processing and analyzing natural language (text).
+This imports the Natural Language Toolkit (`NLTK`) library. `NLTK` is a popular Python library for processing and analyzing natural language (text).

 ```
 from nltk.text import Text
 ```
-This imports the `Text` class from `nltk.text`.
-The Text class provides useful tools for analyzing text, including functions like `concordance()` for keyword-in-context (KWIC) searches.
+This imports the `Text` class from the `nltk.text` module.
+The `Text` class provides useful tools for analyzing text, including functions like `concordance()` for keyword-in-context (KWIC) analysis.

 ```
 from nltk.tokenize import word_tokenize